 The last one is one of the key things.
-What are two most important questions you ask before developing any project?
-(1) How many items I can sell and (2) what is the cost to build it.
-These two things are absolutely fundamental in manufacturing regardless on the size and scale.
+What are the two most important questions you ask before developing any project?
+(1) How many items I can sell and (2) what is the cost to build it?
+These two things are absolutely fundamental in manufacturing regardless of the size and scale.
 The same holds true for any hardware project you do.
 Without estimation of product development and manufacturing cost, you can make your manufacturing enterprise not profitable or just run out of money.

 What is my conclusion?
 It is hard to overvalue the importance of establishing your PLM strategy at an early stage in your hardware startup lifecycle.
 But how you can do that?
 The important thing to learn about data management and PLM – this is not a project you should implement and forget.
 Product lifecycle management is a vital part of engineering and manufacturing activities.
 Once you are setting up it right, you will be able to expand and make it more sophisticated as far as your business will be growing.
 In the next blog post, I’m going to share some of my thoughts about the basic elements of product lifecycle strategy and possible ways to implement it.